kyma-project/test-infra/development/image-syncer/README.md

-# Image Syncer
+# image-syncer

 ## Overview

-Image Syncer is used to **safely** copy container images from one registry to another.
+ image-syncer is used to **safely** copy container images from one registry to another.
-The main use-case is to preserve images from third party registries in our own registry that we can relay on.
+The main use case is to preserve images from third party registries in our own registry that we can rely on.

 Syncing process steps:
-- pull image from source
+1. Pull image from source.
-- check if image exists in target
+2. Check if image exists in target.
-- if it does not exist - re-tag image and push to target registry
+3a.
+If image does not exist: re-tag image and push to target registry.
-- if it exists compare IDs - if they are different synchronisation is interrupted, it means that something is wrong - source image was changed (that should not happen)
+3b.
+If image exists: compare IDs.
+If they are different, synchronization is interrupted.
+It means that something is wrong and the source image was changed (this should not happen).

 These steps guarantee that images in our registry are immutable.